Cities, Settlements and Infrastructure - Urban Flooding

 Dr Emily Lane

-Principal Scientist: Natural Hazards And Hydrodynamics
+Principal Scientist: Natural Hazards and Hydrodynamics

 Consistent national-scale flood hazard and risk information for adaptation planning